lostfictions/znv/README.md

 out the [coercion rules](#coercion-rules) if you'd like more info.

 znv also makes it easy to define defaults for env vars based on your environment.
-Zod allows you to define schema defaults, but making a given default vary by environment or only act as a fallback in certain environments is not straightforward.
+Zod allows you to add a default value for a schema, but making a given default vary by environment or only act as a fallback in certain environments is not straightforward.

 ## Usage